joantolos/joantolos/src/assets/posts/hexagonal-architecture.md

 * _<a href="https://www.amazon.com/Microservices-Patterns-examples-Chris-Richardson/dp/1617294543" target="_blank">Microservices Patterns: With examples in Java</a>_
 * _<a href="https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215" target="_blank">Domain-Driven Design: Tackling Complexity in the Heart of Software</a>_
 * _<a href="https://statics.teams.cdn.office.net/evergreen-assets/safelinks/1/atp-safelinks.html" target="_blank">Isn't hexagonal architecture just 3 tier in a new dress?</a>_
+* _<a href="https://hemanthhari2000.medium.com/the-ports-and-adapters-pattern-unraveling-the-mystery-2efbf678ab9b" target="_blank">The Ports and Adapters Pattern: Unraveling the Mystery</a>_
 * _<a href="https://en.wikipedia.org/wiki/Domain-driven_design" target="_blank">Wikipedia: Domain Driven Design</a>_
 * _<a href="https://www.linkedin.com/pulse/stop-using-domain-driven-design-šimon-rácz" target="_blank">Stop using Domain-Driven Design</a>_